thredUP Announces Third Quarter 2023 Results

 - U.S. business reached quarterly adjusted EBITDA breakeven for first time in company’s history.

-- Third quarter gross margin of 65.5% and gross profit decline of 3% year-over-year.
+- Third quarter gross margin of 69.0% and an increase in gross profit of 27% year-over-year.

 OAKLAND, Calif., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- ThredUp Inc. (Nasdaq: TDUP), one of the largest online resale platforms for women’s and kids’ apparel, shoes, and accessories, announced today its financial results for the third quarter ended September 30, 2022.
+06, 2023 (GLOBE NEWSWIRE) -- ThredUp Inc. (Nasdaq: TDUP, LTSE: TDUP), one of the largest online resale platforms for apparel, shoes, and accessories, announced today its financial results for the third quarter ended September 30, 2023.

-- Active Buyers and Orders: Active Buyers of 1.7 million and Orders of 1.6 million growing 18% and 24%, respectively, over the comparable quarter last year.
+- Active Buyers and Orders: Active Buyers of 1.8 million and Orders of 1.8 million, representing an increase of 4% and an increase of 11%, respectively, over the comparable quarter last year.

 Recent Business Highlights

 - Resale-as-a-Service® (“RaaS®”): thredUP continued to grow its RaaS client roster, launching new resale programs with Beyond Yoga, Smartwool, and Journeys.

 - Thrift Promise Improves Retention: Thrift Promise envisions a customer journey that aims to achieve the highest levels of customer satisfaction on thredUP.
 As a result, we reduced our Q3 return rate and generated millions of dollars in logistics cost savings.